Jimmy Boyle (footballer)

 Jimmy Boyle (born 19 February 1967) is a Scottish football player and coach who is currently the assistant manager of Cove Rangers.
-He is best known for the eight years he spent with the original Airdrieonians, and the manager of new Airdrieonians from 2010–2013.
+He is best known for the eight years he spent with the original Airdrieonians, and the manager of new Airdrieonians from 2010 to 2013.
 He played in two Scottish Cup Finals in his time with the original Airdrieonians.

 Having managed the Airdrie Under-19s at the club for several years, he succeeded Kenny Black as interim first team manager in July 2010, with the appointment being made permanent in September 2010.
 Boyle was sacked in October 2013, with the team bottom of the 2013–14 Scottish League One table.

 Boyle moved into a role within the Scottish Football Association before being appointed Dundee F.C.
 Head of Youth Development in April 2016.
 He was appointed Dundee assistant manager in October 2018 under manager Jim McIntyre, but he was sacked on 12 May 2019 after the club had been relegated from the Premiership.

 In June 2022, Boyle would return to football with McIntyre as his assistant manager with Scottish Championship side Cove Rangers.